 Hello!
 We are Neil and Orla, an Irish couple who love to travel, whether it's only down the road, or to the other side of the globe.
 We’re both passionate creators and in 2017, we decided to use our skills to celebrate the beauty and diversity of this world we call home.

 What inspires us to travel?

-Capturing the little moments in between, whether it's with pen and paper or a camera, drives us to seek out experiences.
-The connection with people, immersion in culture and the overwhelming, awe-inspiring beauty of the landscape we find ourselves in, is what truly inspires us to travel.
+Capturing the little moments in between, whether it's with pen and paper or a camera, gives us the opportunity to share our experiences here on our travel blog.
+Inspiring others to travel, making that connection with people, and the overwhelming, awe-inspiring beauty of everything this planet has gifted us, is what truly inspires us to travel.

 How did we meet?